 • learning opportunities for the development of the expected outcomes;

 • evidence required to demonstrate attainment of the outcomes.

 During the placement, students need to keep a learning log, keep a record of the activities carried out in the placement, reflect on it and reference them to the agreed learning outcomes in the placement learning agreement.

-Where is possible, the academic placement supervisor visits the student once at the work place during the placement.
+Where possible, the academic placement supervisor visits the student once at the workplace during the placement.
 This is to get feedback from the workplace supervisor on the performance of the student.
-Student may brief his/her academic supervisor couple of times over the semester through email (or one to one meeting) as an option to a formal visit.
+Students may brief his/her academic supervisor a couple of times over the semester through email (or one to one meeting) as an option to a formal visit.
 This provided an opportunity for a student to ask feedback from the academic supervisor.

 4. WRL Portfolio and formal feedback

 The student needs to submit a Work Based Learning portfolio (Learning Agreement, Learning Logs, Final Report, Employer’s Feedback) at the end of the placement.
 These enable the student to summarise the placement experience, reflect on their learning and the experiences gained from the placement and to develop action learning plans for the future.

 The Portfolio assessment can be both formative and summative:

 The formative process includes Learning Agreement, the regular maintenance of a structured Learning Log.
 This allows the student to plan and monitor their progress, to reflect on and learn from their experience, and to improve their performance during the placement.
 Formative assessment/feedback also includes the regular comments from workplace supervisor and academic supervisor during the placement period.